 Additionally, there has been significant disruption to Volunteer Examiner (VE) exam session schedules, given the restrictions imposed on gatherings in many places.
 ARRL states the health and safety of VEs is a top priority, and provided guidance to VEs that they need to follow their local community’s guidelines and then use their best judgement when deciding whether to conduct, postpone, or cancel an exam session.
 They recommend anyone interested in taking a scheduled exam verify that the VE team will conduct the exam session.
 On April 2, 2020 ARRL issued further guidance to all members and VEs.

 The Vicksburg Amateur Radio Club realizes that several of its planned activities may eventually be canceled or postponed.
 We have no idea what may be affected or for how long.
 While we do provide links to various contests and other activities, we have no control over those.
-We suggest contacting those organizers directly for information about their events (it may be safe to assume that everything in the next three months is either canceled or postponed).
+We suggest contacting those organizers directly for information about their events.
 Everyone should remain flexible in their plans.
 Announcements of any changes will be made on the weekly scheduled MissLou Emergency Net call-in, and also posted to this website or facebook.

-NOTE in response to emergency measures taken to prevent the spread of COVID-19, the Vicksburg Amateur Radio Club will hold its meetings over-the-air on its K5ZRO 2-meter repeater (147.27 MHz).
+in response to emergency measures taken to prevent the spread of COVID-19, the Vicksburg Amateur Radio Club will hold its meetings over-the-air on its K5ZRO 2-meter repeater (147.27 MHz).
 This current challenge is an opportunity for our club’s members to get on the air, as well as maintaining the continuity of our monthly meetings.
-The club will return to in-person meetings and events as soon as the current situation allows.
+The club will return to in-person meetings and events starting Monday, October 19 BUT WILL ADJUST IF AND WHEN NECESSARY.
 Please be patient with us as we do our part to slow the spread of the coronavirus.